hcurotta/citidash/planning/integration.md

 * Note that the start and end dates may not be more than 16 months apart

-The response contains a div-formed table of trips as below:

 The HTML representation of this table is:

 ```